AngelaGuardia/onramp-blog/README.md

 Frontend:
 - TypeScript
 - Vue
-- xxxx

 Backend:
 - TypeScript
-- Node.js
+- Node
 - Express

 Other:
-- Postgres database
+- Postgres database on Docker
 - Okta

 ### Local setup
+- clone this repo
 - Run `npm install`
 - Add a `.env` file to the root directory and the following ENV variables to it:
     - `NODE_ENV=development`